Practical strategies for using and coaching MI in supervision

 Motivational Interviewing is a collaborative method for guiding conversations about behaviour change.
 When we move into supervision roles, we often find ourselves having change conversations – only this time with staff rather than clients, and often in a context of line management or other accountability tasks.

-The workshop examines how MI can be helpful in the context of providing professional supervision, while respecting that there are other skills and functions of a supervisory role as well as limitations to what MI can offer in a supervision setting.
+The workshop examines how MI can be helpful in the context of providing professional supervision, while respecting that there are other skills and functions of a supervisory role.

 The training is highly interactive, with a focus on practical skill development.
 The two-day workshop will offer an opportunity to: